BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 6.md

 - `iostat` - View statistics on the input/output operations
 - `vmstat` - View statistics on the virtual memory operations
 - `psutil` - (Process and System Utilities) is a cross-platform library for retrieving information on running processes and system utilization (CPU, memory, disks, network, sensors) in Python.
+- Valgrind - Very powerful tool that can tell us if the code is doing any invalid operations, no matter if it crashes or not
+- `gdb` - Debug a core dump and stop where the failure was recorded
+- `backtrace` - Used to show a summary of the function calls that were used to the point where the failure occurs.
 ### Reproduction Case
 - A clear description of how and when the problem appears
 #### Steps:
 1. Getting Information
 2. Finding the root cause
 3. Performing the necessary remediation
 ### Logs
 - Linux
 	- /var/log/syslog